 If the requested data is not provided, we will not be able to use it to effectively test and trace the correct individuals to self isolate which will lead to further and wider disruption to teaching sessions.
 We will not be able to effectively support those self isolating and as having a confirmed case of coronavirus within Oxford Brookes’ community.

-If contact details are not disclosed, Oxfordshire and Wiltshire County Council Public Health teams, Public Health England, NHS, OBU Test and Trace team and Major Incident lead will not be able to accurately assess any mitigation measures needed to manage an outbreak of Covid-19 positive cases.
+If contact details are not disclosed, Oxfordshire and Wiltshire County Council Public Health teams, UK Health Security Agency, NHS, OBU Test and Trace team and Major Incident lead will not be able to accurately assess any mitigation measures needed to manage an outbreak of Covid-19 positive cases.

 Will there be any automated decision making using my data?